SmartekWorks/smartekworks.github.io/swat/ref_agent_api.md

 * Body: JSON Map with following keys
  * `code`: (Optional) Error code of the call.
 Used in error message of SWAT.
  * `message`: (Required) Error message of the call.
 Used in error message of SWAT.

+Note: As the timeout of the request is 10 minutes, you should ensure that agent server complete the procession and return within 10 minutes.

 Agent API Sample
 ---